Nonogram: Complexity of Inference and Phase Transition Behavior: Conclusion

 \section{Conclusion}

-This work build on complexity results fro the combinatorial puzzle Nonogram, considering problems directly related to playing the puzzle in a fashion that humans do.
-We have show that, assuming P $\neq$ NP, logical deduction to solve a Nonogram puzzle cannot be accomplished in polynomial time.
-To remedy this result with the popularity of the puzzle, we've demonstrated empirically phase transition behavior for the inference problem.
-In the process of doing so, we've demonstrated that the hardness of the puzzle peaks at the transition, and outside of the transition threshold, the computation required to solve puzzles is quite manageable.
+This work builds on complexity results for the combinatorial puzzle Nonogram, considering problems directly related to playing the puzzle in a fashion that humans do.
+We have shown that inferring Nonogram unfilled cell values is co-NP-complete.
+To remedy this result with the popularity of the puzzle, we have demonstrated empirically phase transition behavior for the inference problem.
+In the process we have demonstrated that the hardness of the puzzle peaks at the transition, and outside of the transition threshold, the computation required to solve puzzles is manageable.

 \begin{credits}

 The authors would like to thank Robert Rose and Dan Licata for valuable feedback during the revision process.

 The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}